 3.10 When we do identify suitable metrics, we need to concurrently flag if any of the metrics require external data sources because that would lead a need for us to evaluate whetehr the raw data would be republishable, even in anonymized fashion.
 (Steve DelBianco, AP 12 Mar) Discussed During discussions with the Advisory Panel to arrive upon V1.0 metrics, ICANN is clear in stating that it is open to evaluating potential external metrics as long as these are relevant, recurring, reliable and rigorous datasets.
 3.11 ICANN has massive amounts of raw data that can meet a lot of the requirements of these metrics.
 It is just that it is not organised or distilled into a usable format.
 (John McCormac - HosterStats.com, AP 12 Mar) No Action Required ICANN appreciates this feedback and has added it to the list of preliminary discussion topics for the Advisory Panel.
 3.12 The point about data from ICANN; If ICANN contracted a third-party to walk through the registrars and the data would reveal the extent to which registrars are offering Arabic script for their terms and payment, then that data would be publishable, its public information.
 So while it isnt part of contractual compliance, it is data that can be published via ICANN.
 We shouldn't assume that everything here will be obtained via contractual compliance.
 It may come from ICANN, but not be part of that.
 (Steve DelBianco, AP 12 Mar).
 No Action Required ICANN appreciates this feedback.
 3.13 Given the Open Data Initiative pilot, this deserves further study as a next step.
 We would request (ICANN Staff facilitator) to devote some time to this so you would be able to advise the Advisory Panel on the types of data that is being planned to be published under the ODI.
 If there is overlapping parallel data made available that we antiicpate being necessary for our choice of metrics, that would suggest huge efficiencies that can be achieved .
 (Steve DelBianco, AP 12 Mar).
-Active ICANN appreciates this feedback and has added it to the list of preliminary discussion topics for the Advisory Panel.
+ICANN appreciates this feedback.
+The Marketplace Ind 3.14 Your project is about generating KPIs that represent the marketplace.
+You would do it, even if you have to do it on the back of a napkin.
+So this project will be running ahead of the ODI initiative.
+But you should look to merge this project into ODI, at the point that ODI can reproduce the metrics that are relevant to track the marketplace at that time.
+The KPIs in 2019 may not be the same.
+Steve DelBianco (AP 28 Oct_ICANN60) Active ICANN appreciates this feedback.
+The Marketplace Indicator project lead commits to keeping on top of the ODI project developments, and will consider opportunities for synergy when charting its short to mid-term plans.